Your recipe calls for a stalk of celery. Do you mean a rib, or the entire stalk?

 Wait - what?
 A stalk and a rib of celery aren’t the same thing?

-But every recipe I’ve ever read refers to a single rib of celery as a stalk.
-What’s going on?
+every recipe almost every recipe I've read refers to a single rib of celery as a stalk.
+What's going on?

 Stalk of Celery vs Rib of Celery

 When a recipe calls for a stalk of celery, it's asking for one rib, not the whole head of celery.
 What's going on is language drift.
 At some point, the recipe definition of "stalk" diverged from the botanical definition.
 Sure, pedants will say "but the stalk is the entire bunch!", and they'll be technically correct1, but if a recipe calls for a stalk of celery, don't cut up the entire head and add it to the pot.